-8 Consequences
+Consequences

-The Adaptability Aspects pattern provides the following benefits:
+The AdapPE pattern provides the following benefits:

 - Modularity.
-The base application is isolated from the adaptability aspects and from the classes that actually execute actions at the identified adaptation points. - Reuse.
-The use of auxiliary classes improves reuse, since these classes can be used by many aspects.
-Besides that, as will be seen on the implementation section, the Adaptation Data Provider and Context Manager modules should also be organized in order to improve reuse by other adaptive applications. - Extensibility.
+The core application is isolated from the adaptability aspects and from the classes that actually execute actions at the identified adaptation points. - Reuse.
+The use of auxiliary classes improves reuse, since these classes can be used by many aspects. - Extensibility.
 As the aspects code is isolated from the core and auxiliary classes code, it becomes easier to maintain each part of the application and also to extend the system.
 The context manager should also be internally organized to promote extensibility, making it simpler to achieve and minimizing the impacts caused by the inclusion of a new context element.
-Nevertheless, the use of AOP in some modules must be done carefully and the use of visual tools is strongly recommended, because AOP languages are considerably powerful, and a change in one part of its code can affect the entire system. - Platform Independence.
-Its general structure can be applied to a wide range of systems, from embedded systems (such as the example we will present shortly) to enterprise applications.
-This follows from it not imposing a burden on efficiency and not requiring a significant amount of resources.
+Nevertheless, the use of AOP in some modules must be done carefully and the use of visual tools is strongly recommended, because AOP languages are considerably powerful, and a change in one part of its code can affect the entire system.